-What does SAP Commerce Cloud mean for Hybris Customers?
+What SAP Commerce Cloud Means for Hybris Customers

 The eCommerce market is evolving rapidly.
 SAP is keeping pace with the evolution to the cloud for eCommerce and digital customer experience solutions.
 By including the SAP C/4HANA modular Customer Experience Suite in the same cloud that includes SAP Commerce Cloud, SAP customers now have a complete technology platform to build custom, end-to-end omnichannel commerce experiences for their end customers.
 SAP Commerce Cloud is a comprehensive commerce solution that supports everything from back-office order management to advanced end user shopping experiences.